-Excluding SWD flies from your crop can provide good control of SWD, and may be especially relevant for high-value crops like berries and small fruit.
-High tunnels or bird netting structures can both be modified for use of insect exclusion nets, but it should be at least 80 gram netting to keep flies out (Figure 4).
+Physically excluding SWD flies from your crop can provide good control, and may be especially relevant for high-value crops like berries and small fruit.
+High tunnels or bird netting structures can both be modified for use of insect exclusion nets, but it should be at least 80 gram netting to keep flies out.
 Netting in our trials was purchased from Berry Protection Solutions in Stephentown, NY and manufactured by Tek-Knit Industries.
-We found a significant reduction and delay in SWD eggs, larvae, and adults in high tunnels covered with 80 gram netting.
+We found an average reduction of 73% and a 4 week delay in SWD eggs, larvae, and adults in the netted high tunnels covered with 80 gram netting.
+Additionally, we've found that using netting in combination with insecticidal applications can provide better reduction of SWD infestation than either netting or insecticides alone.
 However, unless the netting is completely sealed, you can expect colonization within the protected structure and infestation of the fruit.